 Each type of plant or tree will have its own needs.
 There are however some general guidelines that you will find helpful.

 Basic Care Tips For Bonsai Gardeners

-Temperature Be sure to keep your bonsai out of direct sunlight when the temperature is hot outdoors.
-Most Bonsai can’t tolerate much cold or any cold drafts.
+Temperature: Be sure to keep your bonsai out of direct sunlight when the temperature is hot outdoors.
+Most Bonsai can’t tolerate too much cold or severe drafts.
 In the colder months of the year, they’ll need to be moved indoors or reside in a greenhouse.

-Maintenance Once your Bonsai has grown into your desired shape, you’ll need to prune it a little every year.
-Be careful to not remove any additional branches when you are pruning.
+Maintenance: Once your Bonsai has grown into your desired shape, you’ll need to prune it a little every year.
+Be careful to not remove any additional branches during this process.

 Styling Your First Bonsai Video

 via Peter Warren, Youtube.